oracle/oci-grafana-metrics/docs/linux.md

 * **multitenancy**: to use multiple tenancies

 ### Configure Plugin in Single Tenancy Mode
-If you selected **single** as **Tenancy mode** then fill in following credentials:
+If you selected **single** as **Tenancy mode** then fill in the following credentials:

-* `Profile Name` - A user defined name for this profile.
+* `Profile Name` - A user-defined name for this profile.
 In **single** mode this is automatically set to **DEFAULT** and cannot be modified.
 * `Region` - An OCI region.
 To get the value, see [**Getting Region Configuration value**](#getting-the-region).
 * `User OCID` - OCID of the user calling the API.
 To get the value, see [**Getting User OCID Configuration value**](#getting-the-user-OCID).*
 * `Tenancy OCID` - OCID of your tenancy.
 To get the value, see [**Getting Tenancy OCID Configuration value**](#getting-the-tenancy-OCID).
 * `Fingerprint` - Fingerprint for the key pair being used.
 To get the value, see [**Getting Fingerprint Configuration value**](#getting-the-api-key-fingerprint).
 * `Private Key` - The contents of the private key file.
 To get the value, see [**Getting Private Key Configuration value**](#getting-the-private-key).

-Configured data source will look like the following:
+The configured data source will look like the following:

 ![Datasource Filled](images/datasource_conf_filled.png)

 Click **Save & Test** to return to the home dashboard.

-### Configure Plugin in Multi Tenancy Mode
+### Configure Plugin in Multi-Tenancy Mode
-If you selected **multi** as **Tenancy mode** then fill in following credentials for **each Tenancy you want to configure (up to 5 additional tenancies)**:
+If you selected **multi** as **Tenancy mode** then fill in the following credentials for **each Tenancy you want to configure (up to 5 additional tenancies)**:

-* `Profile Name` - A user defined name for this profile.
+* `Profile Name` - A user-defined name for this profile.
 The first Tenancy is automatically set to **DEFAULT** and cannot be modified.
 You need to specify a custom and unique Profile name for each of the additional tenancies.
 * `Region` - An OCI region.
 To get the value, see [**Getting Region Configuration value**](#getting-the-region).
 * `User OCID` - OCID of the user calling the API.
 To get the value, see [**Getting User OCID Configuration value**](#getting-the-user-OCID).
 * `Tenancy OCID` - OCID of your tenancy.
 To get the value, see [**Getting Tenancy OCID Configuration value**](#getting-the-tenancy-OCID).
 * `Fingerprint` - Fingerprint for the key pair being used.
 To get the value, see [**Getting Fingerprint Configuration value**](#getting-the-api-key-fingerprint).
 * `Private Key` - The contents of the private key file.
 To get the value, see [**Getting Private Key Configuration value**](#getting-the-private-key).

-By default if you selected **multi** as **Tenancy mode** you can configure one DEFAULT tenancy and an additional one.
+By default, if you selected **multi** as **Tenancy mode** you can configure one DEFAULT tenancy and an additional one.
 You may add others tenancy **(up to 5 additional tenancies)** using the **Add another Tenancy** checkbox.

-Configured data source will look like the following:
+The configured data source will look like the following:

 ![Datasource Filled](images/multitenancy_configured.png)

 Click **Save & Test** to return to the home dashboard.

-After the initial configuration, you can modify the datasource adding a new tenancy clicking on the **Add another Tenancy** checkbox and filling the additional credentials.
+After the initial configuration, you can modify the datasource by adding a new tenancy by clicking on the **Add another Tenancy** checkbox and filling in the additional credentials.
 You can also disable a configured Tenancy leaving ampty the **Profile Name** as in this screenshot:

 ![Tenancy Disabled](images/multi_disable.png)